TABLE OF CONTENTS

 For large-scale cultivation facilities, a network of detached and automated greenhouses can maintain healthy plants.

 Do you want to learn more about growing marijuana in a greenhouse?
-Enroll in CTU’s online marijuana training program.
-We’ll teach you the basics of this sustainable growing method.
+Enroll in CTU’s online marijuana growing classes.
+We’ll teach you all the aspects of growing cannabis.
 You’ll learn tricks of the trade from insider pros.
 What’s not to love?